 - The Dietary Reference Intake (or DRI) is a system of nutrition recommendations from the Institute of Medicine (IOM) of the US National Academy of Sciences.
 The DRI system is used by both the United States and Canada and is intended for the general public and health professionals.

 - You can also find reliable supplement information online at the National Institutes of Health's Office of Dietary Supplements.

 - Steroids and the like: Messing with your hormones is risky behavior, a minefield.
 Unless there is a medical reason for doing any of this — and you are under a physician’s care — don’t do it.

-I personally take a few supplements such as:
+I personally take a couple of supplements such as:

-Fish oil: (I buy mine from Vital Choice, a company that gets their fish oil from wild Alaskan sockeye salmon).
+Vitamin D and fish oil: (I buy mine from Vital Choice, a company that gets their fish oil from wild Alaskan sockeye salmon).
 You can learn more about dietary fat and the importance of Omega-3 in your diet here.
-Whey protein (it is entirely possible to get all the protein we need, and more, from the food we eat.
-But for convenience sake, I use unflavored whey protein when making smoothies).
-I also take a couple of specific vitamins recommended by my doctor.

 The following are some dietary supplements commonly advertised or referred to in fitness, health or muscle magazines.
 Click on them to find what I know about them.

 Do not be overly influenced by the word natural when considering herbals or other supplements.
 Some products, natural or synthetic, may not be appropriate for you.
 Also, some can cause serious problems if taken along with prescribed medications.
 Talk to your doctor or pharmacist.